-Organizations engage Marks, Thomas Architects to create environments that enhance the user experience as well as the surrounding community.
+Organizations engage Marks Thomas to create environments that enhance the user experience as well as the surrounding community.
 These environments make a difference to all involved: users, occupants, designers, builders, and owners.
 We share stories about our work, methodologies, and approach to design on our blog, Viewpoints, and highlight select architecture projects in case studies listed below.

 520 Park Ave: A Catalyst For Redevelopment

 Marks Thomas designed the adaptive reuse of 520 Park Avenue, located in historic Mt.
 Vernon neighborhood of Baltimore.
 Principal Tom Liebel chatted with the project’s biggest supporters on the building’s impact.